allo-protocol/allo-v2/contracts/strategies/_poc/micro-grants/README.md

 - `_allocate`: Internal function to allocate votes to a recipient.
 - `_distribute`: Internal function (not implemented).

 ## User Flows

 ### Setting Allocators

+Only in `MicroGrantsStrategy.sol`:

-* Pool Managers can use `batchAddAllocators`, `batchRemoveAllocators` to update list of addresse who are allowed to allocate
+* Pool Managers can use `batchSetAllocators` to update list of addresses who are allowed to allocate

 ### Registering a Recipient